Envian/xiv-criterion-na-strats/guides/_endwalker/aai/ketuduke/common/markers.md

 <div class="summary" markdown="block">
 These markers are mainly used to keep track of north, but are also used to help solve the adds mechanic, where the color pairs are important.
-They can be easily placed by ligning them up with the floor grid.
+They line up with the floor grid.

 ![]({{ page.common }}/markers.png)
 </div>